muratk5n/thirdwave/en/index.md

 uniparty machinery got bamboozled by a legit businessman in 2016, the very figure they themselves brought to God-like status.
 That was the great irony of Trump's victory.
-If you did not like that situation ponder your role in his rise to power circa 2016, not to mention creating the economic condition leading to working class abandoning the Democrats in droves, for a guy who never rode in public transit in his life.
+If you did not like that situation ponder your role in his rise to power, not to mention creating the economic condition leading to working class abandoning the Democrats in droves for a guy who never rode in public transit in his life.
 Shitlibs got what they deserved.
-US democracy.. what a joke.

 ---